 Site Council is a committee of parents, community members and staff working together to improve our school and our role in the community.
 Meetings are open to Munson parents.
-We set meeting times based on the availability of our members, usually in the evening and about four to six times per year.
+We meet about four to six times per year, usually the second Monday of the month from 5:30-6:30 P.M.
 The first meeting will be in September.
 An invitation will be sent to all Munson parents in late August.